 Tomatoes sit atop everyone’s grow your own lists, and if they don’t, they should!
 Relatively easy to grow – with a few quirks – tomatoes are highly productive plants that can produce enough fruits in summer for salads, chutneys and sauces.
 This is true even in small spaces.

-The tomatoes we recognise today are plants bred by humans from the species Solanum lycopersicum, native to Peru.
+The tomatoes we recognise today are plants bred by humans from the species Solanum lycopersicum, originally local to Peru.
 In the technical scientific sense, tomatoes are fruits classified as berries.
 However, we use them as vegetables.
 Many ornamental and wild plants exist in the same family as tomatoes called Solanaceae.
 Including the poisonous deadly nightshade (Atropa belladonna), bittersweet nightshade (Solanum dulcamara) and Angels Trumpets (Brugmansia spp.)